A story without a theme is little more than a list of events.

 Theme is the pulse of the story and if you choose correctly you will feel compelled (in a good way) to complete your story.

-If your theme is not compelling to you, it will certainly not be compelling to your readers and you may produce limp, dead writing.
+If your theme is not compelling to you, it will certainly not be compelling to your readers.

 So think very carefully, not just about your themes but about how you intend exploring them.